 No. All charter schools, including High Point Academy, are tuition-free.
-The only exceptions are for preschool and full-day Kindergarten, which require tuition because, like all public schools, we don’t receive funding from the state to cover these costs.
+The only exceptions are for preschool which require tuition because, like all public schools, we don’t receive funding from the state to cover these costs.
 Please visit our preschool page for details on preschool rates.
-Full-day Kindergarten tuition is $275 a month.
-For families that qualify for reduced lunch, tuition is $125 a month, and for families that qualify for free lunch, tuition is $25 a month.
 To see if you qualify for free or reduced lunch, check out the federal income eligibility guidelines (on page 3 of the link).

 We require our K-8 students to wear uniforms to ensure that they focus less on outward appearances and more on character.
 We also hope to save parents money; uniforms are often less expensive than other types of children’s clothing.

-We offer physical education, Spanish, wellness, technology, art, and technology.
+We offer Physical Education, Spanish, Wellness, Technology, Art, and Music.
 Please check with your child’s teacher to determine the specials schedule for this quarter.

-We release our students at 2:00 p.m. on Wednesdays in order to provide our staff with professional development and the opportunity to meet in data teams.
+We release our students at 1:00 p.m. on Mondays in order to provide our staff with professional development and the opportunity to meet in data teams.

 Please see our enrollment page for instructions on how to enroll at our school.